Brienner Straße (Munich): Brienner Straße during the Third Reich

 As a beautiful and monumental place, the Königplatz was used during the Third Reich as a square for the Nazi Party's mass rallies and two "Honor Temples" (Ehrentempel) were erected at the east side.

 The Brown House, the national headquarters of the Nazi Party (Nationalsozialistische Deutsche Arbeiterpartei) in Germany was located at 45 Brienner Straße.
 The former Wittelsbacher Palais nearby served as headquarter for the Gestapo.

 In December 2005 the government of Bavaria announced that the site would soon become the home of the future NS-Dokumentationszentrum (Documentation Centre for the History of National Socialism).
 In March 2009, Munich Mayor Christian Ude announced that a team of architects from Berlin had won a competition to design the new Third Reich documentation center.
-Construction on the cube-like structure is set to begin in the spring of 2011.
+Construction on the cube-like structure began during the spring of 2011 and the building opened in 2015.